What is Mannitol?

-Mannitol is a sugar alcohol (polyol). low-calorie sweetener whit a great flavor.
+Mannitol is a sugar alcohol (polyol). low-calorie sweetener with a great flavor.

 Yes.
 Mannitol is 100% approved by the FDA and EFSA.